emiliano8511/tarea1web/README.md

 ----------
-Node.js  for high performance calls.
+Shell script for high performance calls.
-In your CONTROLLER just use "node_jsfile" to name a method.
+In your CONTROLLER just use "sh_file" to name a method.
 The node file can be called using the following url:

-        URL: /index.php/CONTROLLER/node_jsfile/
+        URL: /index.php/CONTROLLER/sh_file/

-This url will execute a jsfile.js in the CONTROLLER folder at the node folder.
+This url will execute a FILE in the CONTROLLER folder at the "sh" folder.

- /application/node/CONTROLLER/jsfile.js

-The node std output will be passed as the first argument of the "node_jsfile" method in the CONTROLLER:
+The script std output will be passed as the first argument of the "sh_file" method in the CONTROLLER: